 Abstract

+Systems biology approaches, leveraging multi-omics measurement, are needed to capture the complexity of biological networks while identifying the key molecular drivers of disease mechanisms.
 We present DIABLO, a novel integrative method to identify multi-omics biomarker panels predictive of multiple phenotypic groups.
-In the multi-omic analyses of four benchmark cancer data sets and two case studies, we showed that DIABLO led to superior biological enrichment as compared to other integrative methods, and achieved comparable predictive performance with existing multi-step classification schemes.
+In the multi-omic analyses of four benchmark cancer data sets and two case studies, DIABLO resulted in superior biological enrichment compared to other integrative methods, and achieved comparable predictive performance with existing multi-step classification schemes.
 DIABLO is a versatile approach that will benefit a diverse range of research areas, where multiple high dimensional datasets from the same set of specimens exist.
 DIABLO is implemented along with tools for model selection, and validation, as well as graphical outputs to assist in the interpretation of these integrative analyses (http://mixomics.org/).

 Keywords: Systems biology, biomarkers, data integration, data visualization, asthma, classification, breast cancer, multi-omics, network analysis